Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Discussion and conclusions

 In this work we studied the properties of deformed symmetries in a framework where spacetime is characterized by noncommutativity of $\kappa$-Minkowski type and its symmetries are described by the $\kappa$-Poincar\'e Hopf algebra.
 The momentum space of the theory becomes a group manifold, denoted as $\kappa$-momentum space, where the curvature radius corresponds to the deformation scale.

 We used as a test model a scalar field theory defined in this framework, relying on a specific representation based on the so-called classical or embedding basis of $\kappa$-momentum space that was also used in previous works~\cite{FreJurekNowkfield2,kDiscrete1,JurekAndreaDiscrete}.
 We performed the Noether analysis of the model and we obtained, for the first time, besides the conserved charges associated with translations, the explicit expression of the Lorentz boost charges through canonical Noether formalism.
+Apart from the intrinsic interest in these computations, they allowed us to bring to light the apparent incompatibility between $\mathcal{C}$ and Lorentz invariance.

 The study of deformed symmetries is particularly relevant for quantum gravity research, where the deformation scale is expected to be close to the Planck scale.
 In addition to the deformation of the continuous Poincar\'e symmetries, it is also important to understand the properties of the deformed discrete symmetries: charge conjugation $\mathcal{C}$, parity $\mathcal{P}$, and time reversal $\mathcal{T}$.